In this section:

 Chapter Memorial Awards

 - Austin T. Brown Technical Communication Award for high school students.
-In the past, this award was given to winners of a competition for the best technical papers.
-We have been unable to find volunteers to staff the Education Committee.
+In the past, this award was given to winners of a competition for the best technical papers written by local high school students.
+In recent years, we've been unable to find volunteers to staff the Education Committee.
 We hope a new volunteer who is interested in managing a student competition will step up in the future.
-In lieu of this, the chapter began giving awards in 2009 for the best student entry in our Summit Competition for Technical Communication.
+In lieu of this, the chapter began giving awards in 2009 for the best student entry in our STC Alliance Competition.

 - Shirley G. Carter Memorial Award for college students.
-In the past, this award was given to the top college-level applicants.
-We have been unable to find volunteers to staff the Education Committee.
+In the past, this award was given to the top college-level applicants as evaluated by the award's committee members.
+Unfortunately, in recent years we have been unable to find volunteers to staff the Education Committee to serve as reviewers of the award applications.
 We hope a new volunteer who is interested in managing a student competition will step up in the future.
-In lieu of this, the chapter began giving awards in 2009 for the best student entry in our Summit Competition for Technical Communication.
+In lieu of this, the chapter began giving awards in 2009 for the best student entry in our STC Alliance Competition.

 STC Society-Level Academic Community